Tired of ads?

-BTW, did you notice that if you had distributed the 3 in 3(x + 8) at the beginning of the problem, the expressions on each side of the equal sign would have been the same?
+BTW, did you notice that when we distributed the 3 in 3(x + 8) at the beginning of the problem, the expressions on each side of the equal sign were exactly the same?

 |add 6y to each side|

-This equation does not work.
+This equation doesn't work.
 Since 5 ≠ 1, there is no number we can substitute for y to make this equation true.

-Unfortunately this one is harder to verify since it would be impossible to check that every number does not work.
+Unfortunately this one is harder to verify, since it would be impossible to check that every number in the universe does not work.
 The best way to make sure the answer is correct is to redo the problem.